On $\varepsilon$ Approximations of Persistence Diagrams: Persistent homology

 \section{Persistent homology}

-Computing persistence diagrams $\pd(f)$ for a continuous bounded function $f : X \to \R$ requires knowledge of its critical values.
-In general, finding all critical values of $f$ is a NP-hard problem.
+In order to exactly compute the persistence diagrams $\pd(f)$ of a continuous bounded function, one must identify all thresholds $t_i$ for which the homology of $X_{t_{i}- \epsilon}$ and $X_{t_{i}+ \epsilon}$ differ for all $0 < \epsilon <<1$.
+If $f$ is a Morse function, then the thresholds $t_i$ are the critical values of $f$, which one may identify after locating every point where the Jacobian $Df$ vanishes.
+Such a root finding problem is frequently studied in nonlinear optimization \cite{hansen2003global}.
+In applications though, it may not always be feasible to rigorously find every root of $Df$.
+In such a situation, it would be desirable to still be able to compute the persistence diagrams of $f$, even at the cost of losing some accuracy.

 In this section we present a framework for computing an approximation of the persistence diagram $\pd(f)$.
 For a given $\varepsilon > 0$ we construct a cellular approximation of the filtration corresponding to $f$.
 The persistence diagram $\pd'$ of this approximation is $\varepsilon$ close to $\pd(f)$, that is $d_B(\pd(f),\pd') < \varepsilon$.
 We start by choosing an approximate filtration (cf. Definition \ref{def::ApproximateFiltration}).
 The following lemma shows that the bottleneck distance between the persistent diagram for the $\varepsilon$ approximate filtration of $f$ and the persistence diagram of $f$ is at most $\varepsilon$.

 \begin{lemma} Let $X$ be a CW complex and $f : X \to \R$ a continuous bounded function.
 If $\pd'$ is a persistence diagram of any $\varepsilon$ approximate filtration of $f$ then $d_B(\pd(f),\pd') < \varepsilon$. \end{lemma}